-RECOMMENDATION FOR THE ECOSYSTEM "Hire female check writers, let them write checks to female founders, and empower female founders to innovate for women.
-Everyone will benefit.
-Funds will have greater returns, patients and consumers will have better products, and we'll all have a better society.
-It's a no-brainer-but if we don't tackle each one of these pillars, we're not going to make progress."
 Despite their growing numbers UUDH innovators are rarely elevated within field-level discussions.
 When UUDH innovators are discussed across the industry, they are often positioned solely as health equity plays or quasiphilanthropic endeavors.
 These restrictive and sometimes misleading frames can adversely affect the field's ability to recognize and learn alongside UUDH innovators and the ability for UUDH innovators to attract growth resources.
-While there are dedicated efforts to highlight the integral contributions of UUDH innovators-particuliarly those exploring new issue areas or serving increasingly diverse populations-additional momentum is We believe that near-term actions to make progress against this opportunity Action 1 - Understand the Distinct Focus Areas and Intended Impact of Underrepresented and Underfunded Innovators' Work: UUDH innovators are often presumed to (1) only serve overlooked populations, (2) have a sole health equity focus, or (3) operate as quasi-philanthropic endeavors.
+While there are dedicated efforts to highlight the integral contributions of UUDH innovators-particularly those exploring new issue areas or serving increasingly diverse populations-additional momentum is needed.

+We believe that near-term actions to make progress against this opportunity include:

+UUDH innovators are often presumed to (1) only serve overlooked populations, (2) have a sole health equity focus, or (3) operate as quasi-philanthropic endeavors.
 While there are UUDH innovators that fit into all three of these categories, it is not true for every innovator.
 This mental jump-which the Advisory Committee has termed "typecasting"-hinders-UUDH innovators from ideally positioning themselves, their companies, and the impact of their innovations.
 To overcome this challenge digital health actors can start discussions with UUDH innovators by asking two simple prompts- "How should I understand the power and potential of your work?" and "What do you need to succeed?"
 These starting points allow UUDH innovators to craft self-directed narratives that clarify their unique value proposition, their intended target population, their intended impact for that population, and their intended path for growth.

 Action 2 - Recognize Underrepresented and Underfunded Innovators as Holders of Unique Knowledge and Market Understanding: Recognizing UUDH innovators as holders of often untapped or overlooked sources of knowledge elevates them as experts and frames their innovations as valuable opportunities instead of unfamiliar risks.
 This reframe could also mitigate the "burden of proof" placed on underrepresented and underfunded innovators to spend a disproportionate amount of time educating investors on unfamiliar markets instead of demonstrating why their innovations are well-positioned to scale and improve health outcomes.